yinggoings/retro-video-store/ada-project-docs/wave_01.md

    "total_inventory must be provided and it must be a number" ]

-// ...or...for a rental endpoint
+// for a rental endpoint

 [
    "video_id must match a video in the video store database"